Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Introduction

 As a model problem, we consider a two-dimensional elliptic subsurface diffusion problem with log-normal coefficients (illustrations in~\Cref{fig:log-normal-fields-and-control}), generated using the memory efficient stochastic PDE sampling technique of~\cite{kutri2024dirichlet}.
 We intentionally choose a high-dimensional elliptic problem to not lay the focus on the PDE, but rather on the algorithm and its properties.
 To get the gradients for the SGD, BSGD or the here introduced multilevel stochastic gradient descent (MLSGD) method, we solve the adjoint system corresponding to the PDE constraint as outlined in~\cite{geiersbach2019projected}, also related to the adjoint Monte Carlo method described in~\cite{caflisch2024adjoint}.

 Previous multilevel ideas for OCPs can be found in~\cite{ali2017multilevel} for pathwise control, or in~\cite{ciaramella2024multigrid} for sample average approximation (SAA) assembled into a large linear system — similar to~\cite{baumgarten2023fully} — then solved using a multigrid algorithm.
 The results in~\cite{guth2023multilevel, van2019robust} provide a foundation for multilevel gradient estimation of OCPs, e.g., then used in a nonlinear conjugate gradient method.
 The approaches in~\cite{geiersbach2020stochastic, martin2021complexity} address the optimization problem using stochastic approximation (SA), tracing back to~\cite{robbins1951stochastic}, in the form of a SGD method.
 Our method embeds the mentioned multilevel gradient estimation in this SGD approach.
-In~\cite{noufel2016multilevelstochasticapproximation}, the SA is also extended to a multilevel setting, considering~\cite{giles2008multilevel}, from which we draw further motivation to develop the MLSGD proposed with this paper.
+In~\cite{noufel2016multilevelstochasticapproximation}, the SA is also extended to a multilevel setting, considering~\cite{giles2008multilevel}, and a central limit theorem is shown for a multilevel iteration scheme similar to the one we propose.
+From this we draw further motivation to extend the application from stochastic differential equations as in~\cite{noufel2016multilevelstochasticapproximation} to PDE constrained optimization under uncertainty, and to develop a scalable and adaptive algorithm.
 Related ideas can also be found in the context of Bayesian inverse problems, where the Stein variation gradient descent has also been extended by multilevel ideas~\cite{weissmann2022multilevel,weissmann2024mean}.
+We point out that~\cite{nobile2025multilevel} follows along those lines, too.
+Here, the objective functional is decomposed with a telescoping sum and the results of optimization problems on different levels are determined and combined.
+Our approach decomposes the gradient estimation into multiple Monte Carlo estimators and includes similar adaptive sampling strategies as~\cite{beiser2023adaptive}.
+Running the algorithm has then the advantage that little a priori knowledge on the problem is required by leveraging collected multilevel data to guide the adaptivity.